 - For any

 max_cache_ageparameter (for a datagroup), set the value to 0.
-In Looker 5.14+ with Instant Dashboards off, Looker deletes the cache when the
+For Looker instances with Instant Dashboards off, Looker deletes the cache when the

 persist_fortime expires, or when the data reaches the